GitRoot is a small yet powerfull git forge. Download one binary, launch it and you have a forge that can :

 What I want to do before version 1.0:

-You are on the project.
+Actually, you are currently on the project.
 Yes this is GitRoot!

-Well you are on the instance of GitRoot which host the code of GitRoot.
+Well you are on the instance of GitRoot which hosts the code of GitRoot.
 Unfortunatly this instance is reserved for GitRoot itself.

-If you want to try GitRoot for your project please read the documentation.
+If you want to try GitRoot for your own project, please read the documentation.

-In the documentation you will find all you need to understand how to clone and push to any GitRoot repository.
-As GitRoot is itself a GitRoot repository you should be able to contribute to it.
+You will find anything you need to know into the documentation.
+Since GitRoot is itself a GitRoot repository you should be able to contribute to it.

-And yes, as GitRoot stock all data in git, you need to know git before making contribution (code, issue, translation…).
-In the future I hope to be able to do git commit and git push directly from the browser, like that anybody will be able to participe.
+And yes, as GitRoot stores all data in git, you need to know how to use git before contributing to this project (code, issue, translation…).
+In the future I hope to be able to allow to do git commit